Current Breeding Objectives

 Who are the Premier Suftex Group?

-Premier Suftexs are a group of 12 Suftex (Suffolk/Texel cross) breeders from the North Island down to Southland who formed a Sire Referencing Group in 2004.
+Premier Suftex is a group of 12 Suftex (Suffolk/Texel cross) breeders from the North Island down to Southland who formed a Sire Referencing Group in 2004.
 In March each year after all liveweights at 6 months of age and scanning data is loaded onto SIL, an across flock sire summary is generated for all breeders in the group using the latest NZ Genetic Evaluation.
 Rams are selected from that sire summary that will be used across the group at mating.
 This allows linkages to be made that improve the accuracy of the across flock analysis as well as breeders in the group having access to the top sires.
-The group also gets together at other times to share ideas, discuss breeding objectives and industry issues relevant to the sheep industry.
+The group also gets together at other times to share ideas, discuss breeding objectives and issues relevant to the sheep industry.
 This all helps members of the group to make greater genetic progress within their own studs.
 The group has been involved in the South Island Genomic Calibration Flock at Duncraigen since 2012, now a Next Generation site for the Beef + Lamb Genetics Central Progeny Test.
 Genomics for Meat Quality have been developed there and are being used by the group in their breeding programs.
 The group has also supplied a number of rams into the Central Progeny Test providing links across the industry, with a number of those rams performing near the top for terminal sires.

-Selection of 2th Stud Sires Used 2016
+Selection of Stud 2th Sires Used 2016

-Note: NZTW Index based on August 2016 NZGE
+Note: NZTW Index based on July 2019 NZGE

 Nithdale Wins the Glammies 2016 Terminal Cross Award